knurling-rs/knurling-session-20q4/src/stdnostd.md

 The core library does not provide Vec, String, and HashMap, as they need a dynamic memory allocator (heap allocation), which core, by definition, does not provide.

-Without using other crates, you are restricted to types with a fixed size such as [arrays](https://doc.rust-lang.org/book/ch03-02-data-types.html#the-array-type) and [tuples](https://doc.rust-lang.org/book/ch03-02-data-types.html#the-tuple-type).
+Without using other crates, you are restricted to types with a size known at compile time such as [arrays](https://doc.rust-lang.org/book/ch03-02-data-types.html#the-array-type) and [tuples](https://doc.rust-lang.org/book/ch03-02-data-types.html#the-tuple-type).

 Another type that works with a bit more flexibility in length are [slices](https://doc.rust-lang.org/book/ch04-03-slices.html#the-slice-type).
 A slice is a reference into a list of elements stored in contiguous memory.
 One way to create a slice is to take a reference to an *array*, a fixed-size list of elements stored in contiguous memory.